Grovsnor History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Grovsnor is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 It is a name for a person in charge of hunting on the Lord's estates.
-Further research showed the name was derived from the Anglo Norman French gros, which means great, or chief, and veneor, which means hunter.
+Further research showed the name was derived from the Anglo Norman French gros, which means great, or chief, and veneor, which means hunter, collectively "the chief or royal huntsman."

 Early Origins of the Grovsnor family